Chapter 16 : Dreams Don't Come Easy, Darling

 Before Fred could bid farewell, Albus broke away from the thinning crowd, dashing across the mire of dirt toward the group of professors and—in proper Albus form—stumbling over his feet.

 Coincidentally, Anjali was headed the same way.

-"Father, it's not a joke.'
-How brightly optimistic he'd been; what had led him to be that foolish to tell his father?
+"Father, it's not a joke."
+How brightly optimistic he'd been; what had led him to be foolish enough to tell his father?
 The hope of something to make him proud?
 He had failed so many times before, another try would be a sand grain.
 "I thought you said we can't afford letting petty beliefs stand in the way."

-The memory lay stagnant in Scorpius' mind, and however old it was.
-Shaking his head, he quickened his steps to catch up with the slender silhouette gliding down the corridor windows.
-While Scorpius was no weakling for long legs like Fred Weasley, they were quite frustrating when they carried Anjali so far in front of him.
+Shaking his head clear of the memory, Scorpius quickened his steps to catch up with the slender silhouette gliding down the corridor windows.
+While he was no weakling for long legs like Fred Weasley, they were quite frustrating when they carried Anjali so far in front of him.